MichaelMullet/100-days-of-code/log.md

 **Today's progress**: I started the structure for a product landing page and did some planning for future projects.

 **Thoughts**: Really busy today, didn't get to do as much as I wanted.

+### Day 12: June 9, Wednesday

+**Today's progress**: I sketched an outline of the product page and now have a product, business name, and page design in mind.
+Selling Nike shoes. &copy; 2021 Roadrunner, All Rights Reserved.

+**Thoughts**: I was inspired by the designs at [Stripe](https://stripe.com/) and [Allbirds](https://www.allbirds.com/).

+### Day 13: June 11, Friday

+**Today's progress**: Yes, I know I skipped another day.
+Work has been tough this week!
+Today I finished the structure and content of the product page.
+All I need is CSS styling!

+**Thoughts**: Sometimes it's hard to start coding because I know I'll be sucked in for hours if I'm not careful.